 Find the best model for your home at the best price in our buyer's guide.

-Why?
-If you've overloaded your tumble dryer, it's likely the washing is taking ages to dry.
+Why won't your clothes dry faster?
+If you've overloaded your tumble dryer, it's likely the laundry is taking ages to dry.
 But if you've got little time to get those jeans/spare bedding dry and need to speed things up, there is a handy laundry hack to try.

-Hack?
-Throw a towel into the tumble dryer with your stubbornly wet washing.
+Laundry hacks: Throw a towel into the tumble dryer with your stubbornly wet laundry.
 It will help absorb the moisture and your washing will dry faster.

-Laundry hack #13: Ironing faster (or not at all)
+Laundry hacks 13: How to iron faster (or not at all)

 The best irons for crease-free clothing